Population Health Metrics Research Consortium

 - Chhatrapati Shahuji Maharaj Medical University (India)

 - Muhimbili University of Health and Sciences (Tanzania)

 - Public Health Laboratory – Ivo de Carneri (Tanzania)

 - University of Queensland, School of Population Health (Australia)

-1. Develop methods to measure effective delivery of priority health interventions and mortality where vital registration systems are incomplete
+1. Developed methods to measure effective delivery of priority health interventions and mortality where vital registration systems are incomplete

-2. Develop methods to measure cause-specific mortality in populations with incomplete or inadequate cause of death coding
+2. Developed methods to measure cause-specific mortality in populations with incomplete or inadequate cause of death coding

 3. Develop methods to measure the prevalence and incidence of major diseases

 The PHMRC project team is developing methods that will allow for effective population screening for diseases based on complementary sets of biomarkers, or molecular barcodes, found in human blood samples.